goma/user-manual/docs/html/_sources/material_file/source_terms/initialize.rst.txt

 manual.

 Note, the **SPECIES_UNK** variables are **NOT** used to initialize any of the species variables.
-Rather, the special definitions called **SPECIES_MASS_FRACTION, SPECIES_MOLE_FRACTION, SPECIES_VOL_FRACTION, SPECIES_DENSITY, SPECIES_CONCENTRATION, SPECIES_CAP_PRESSURE** and **SPECIES_UNDEFINED_FORM**, having integer representations of 2170 to 2176, and representing the various Species Types, are the variables used in Goma input or mat files for this input record.
-Multiple species are initialized by combining one of these variable types with the second parameter (<integer>) on this card.
+Rather, the special definition called **MASS_FRACTION** is the variables used in Goma input or mat files for this input record.
+Multiple species are initialized by combining **MASS_FRACTION** with the second parameter (<integer>) on this card.
 These cards are particularly handy for mass transfer problems, where the initial conditions need to specify different concentrations of the same species in different materials.